Video Game / One Chance

 - Exactly What It Says on the Tin: Barring some convoluted hacking, the game keeps track of your progress and only lets you play through one time: as in, no replays or restarts permitted.

 - Lost Forever: The last sentence of the author's description is not kidding around.
 While it's obviously possible to get around this, the save file does everything in its power to make it hard.
-The easiest way to circumvent it is to disallow the save file from existing in the first place; open the Flash settings with right-click, and set Local Storage in the Permissions window to 0kb.
+The easiest way to circumvent it is to disallow the save file from existing in the first place by either playing the game in Private Browsing, or by opening the Flash settings with right-click, and set Local Storage in the Permissions window to 0kb.

 - Multiple Endings: